Splunk® Style Guide

 Use device-agnostic language

-Customers interact with Splunk software using many kinds of devices, including mobile devices, and various input methods, including voice commands.
-Unless you know that a customer uses an app or product on a certain device only, assume that Splunk apps and products work across a range of devices.
-Words like "click" and "type" aren't inclusive to all users and all the ways they interact with the software.
+Customers interact with Splunk software using many kinds of devices and input methods, such as mobile devices and voice commands.
+Unless you know that customers use a product only on a certain device, assume that Splunk software works across a range of devices.
+Device-specific words like "click" and "type" aren't inclusive to all users and the ways they interact with the software.

-To write for users who interact with Splunk products using a variety of devices, including keyboards, mice, mobile devices, speech to text, screen readers, and other assistive and adaptive technologies, use device- and input-agnostic language in your docs.
+To write for Splunk customers who use a variety of devices, including keyboards, mice, mobile devices, speech-to-text software, screen readers, and other assistive and adaptive technologies, use device- and input-agnostic language in your docs.

 Focus on the action, not on the gesture